minio/docs/source/includes/facts-versioning.rst

 .. start-version-id-desc

-*Optional* Directs |command| to operate only on the specified object version.
+Directs |command| to operate only on the specified object version.

 |versionid| requires that the specified |alias| be an S3-compatible service
 that supports :ref:`minio-bucket-versioning`.
 For MinIO deployments, use